 - Add all the dry ingredients to the mixing bowl and mix with your hands.

 - Cover with a kitchen towel or plastic wrap and leave the dough to ferment and rise for 3-6 hours at room temperature or longer in the refrigerator (anywhere from overnight up to 2 days).
+If you are using starter discard and yeast, leave the dough to rise for 1 hour at room temp.

 - Preheat the oven to 400F/200C together with the baking tray you are using.
 I like to use my cast iron skillet to bake pizza crust!
 You can use a pizza stone or a simple baking sheet.